zeplar-exe/jectionpro-CLI/README.md

 Like the pin list, pins can be opened and closed via `jp pin open <id>` and `jp pin close`.
 If no pin list is opened, the operation will fail.

+### Read pin data

+Using the command 'jp pin read', the currently opened pin's description and text content will be displayed to the screen.

 ### Edit a pin

 After opening a pin, its text contents can be edited using `jp pin edit`.